erichengler/pix-champion-selector/README.md

 ## Challenges / What I Learned

-This was my first time working with an API in a project and it was a lot more work than I thought to populate my database with all of the champion images and information from Riot Games.
+- This was my first time working with an API in a project and it was a lot more work than I thought to populate my database with all of the champion images and information from Riot Games.
 I could have just manually entered all of this information but I wanted a challenge and thats what I got.
 It felt great to get it working in the end.

-I ended up wanting to use information that the API did not contain such as `Region` and `Class` as well (the region each champion is from was obtained from the League of Legends website but was missing from the API.
-And the class information was obtained from the League of Legends wiki page).
+- Building the filter on the champions page also pushed me out of my comfort zone quite a bit.
+Originally I had the filter on a separate page and this ended up not making sense.
+I wanted to see the list of champions being filtered in real time.
+I am really satisfied with the result and I so was excited when I finally nailed it.

-The amount of things I learned while working on this app is insane!
+- The amount of things I learned while working on this app is insane!
 I feel like I now have a really good handle on how to use props in combination with conditional (ternary) operators.
+I have also improved my overall thinking process when creating a project and I fully understand how important planning is when it comes to saving time and building applications in an efficient way.

+- After being quite obsessed with this project for a couple weeks, I have also learned that it is important to balance how much time I am putting into a project with other aspects of my life.

 ## Deployment